How to Fix an Oil Leak

 If you notice oil stains on your porch after leaving your car overnight, an oil leak is highly probable.
 Now the tricky part is to identify the exact location of the leak.
 Any spots where two metals are held together by a piece of gasket could be a potential leak source.

 Inspect the gasket on the valve cover for any signs of deposits, sludge or leaks.
-Before making decision to replace the gasket, try tightening the bolts which clamps the valve cover to the gasket.
+Before making decision to replace the gasket, try tightening the shoulder bolts which clamps the valve cover to the gasket.
 You might just come across a loose bolt and that is where the source of leak is from.
 Use a socket wrench or a screwdriver to perform this job.

 If leaks continue, loosen all bolts and pry the valve cover from the gasket.
 The use of a flat head screwdriver may come handy in loosing the stubborn gasket.
 Remove all the spark plug cables and breather cables.